 FOUNDATIONAL THOUGHT: If you want to build a legendary car, hire a legendary builder.

 WILL WORK FOR CUSTOM CAR FABRICATION.
+NO, ReALLY.

 I’ve got a pal who knows vintage cars, period customs, and hot rods like nobody’s business.
 Because it is his business.